Pawel-Wojtarowicz/Pawel-Wojtarowicz/README.md

-### Hi there 👋 my name is Paul, i am currently working as a system administrator in a reputable organization for over 7 years.
-In 2021 I wanted to become a python programmer and since then I have been systematically exploring my knowledge by coding various applications.
+### Hi there👋, my name is Paul and I am currently working as a system administrator in a reputable company for more than 7 years.
+In 2021, I decided to become a Python Developer.
+Since then I have been systematically learning and exploring my knowledge by coding various applications.
 My favorite area is pure backend.
-Over time I have created this repository to collect my applications and test new knowledge
+Over time I have created this repository to collect my applications and test new knowledge.
+I hope that soon I will be able to find a company where I can take my first steps as a programmer.

 - 🌱 I'm currently learning Python.
 - 🔭 I’m currently coding *Money Tracker*